Schmitzi/schmitzi/README.md

 ## 🌱 Currently working on...

-Learning Docker for Inception - a multi container solution with Nginx, MariaDB and WordPress

-Learning Typescript for transcendence - Long in the browser with server side rendering, authentication, blockchain and more.
+Learning Typescript for transcendence - Long in the browser with server side pong, authentication, blockchain and more.
 Stay tuned

 ## 💻 Want to learn